Ezgnur35/Ezgnur35/README.md

 <!--Header Name-->
 # <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> ʜᴇʏ, I'm Eᴢɢİ!

-*Computer Programming Student | Software Developer*
+*Aspiring Data Scientist | Computer Vision Enthusiast | Computer Programming Student*
 <br />

 <!--Intro-->
 <p align="left">
-I am a computer programming student who tries to get better at coding every single day.
-For me, writing code is not just a skill — it is a journey that never stops.
-I am improving myself in backend development, data science, and mobile application development.
+I'm a Computer Programming student turning my backend development background into a career in data science and computer vision.
+I like working where numbers, patterns and pixels turn into something a machine can actually understand — from training a model on messy real-world data to building a system that reads hand gestures from a live camera feed.
 </p>

-- ✨ Every line of code takes me one step further than yesterday.
-- 🌱 Currently working on: **Mobil Mouse** — controlling a computer with hand gestures.
+- 🔍 Currently working on: **Mobil Mouse** — controlling a computer with hand gestures using OpenCV & MediaPipe.
-- 💡 I am curious about every area of software.
-I never stop learning.
+- 📊 Also building projects in exploratory data analysis, classic ML models, and data-driven apps.
-- 🎯 My goal: To become a strong software developer.
+- 🎯 Goal: becoming a data scientist / computer vision engineer with a strong project portfolio.

 <!--Profile Count Badge-->
 <p align="left">